AmethystBird/COMP3016-Lab-Tasks/Lab7/README.md

 Complete above.

 ### Task 4
 Achieve the same transform in 'Dynamic Rotation' with addition of MVP.
-Fix solution using 'glm::' unnecessarily
+I need to fix solution using 'glm::' unnecessarily

 ### 3D Rotation
 Might do, not sure yet